abhishek3550/Face_Expression_Recognizer-with-CNN/README.md

 Face Expression Recognition using Convolutional Neural Networks

 Overview
-This repository contains code for training and evaluating two Convolutional Neural Network (CNN) models for facial expression recognition.
+IN this project i have did training and evaluating two Convolutional Neural Network (CNN) models for facial expression recognition.
 The models are trained using Keras Sequential API and evaluated on a separate test dataset.
 Key steps include data preparation, model architecture design, training, evaluation, and comparison.

 Key Features